Tracking cookies

 Indirectly traceable

 These data are personal data, individually or combined with each other.
 Even if you, as a website owner, cannot link them to a name or an address yourself.
-The definition of personal data is not only about data that you can use yourself for identifying someone, but also about data that can be used by someone else for identifying someone.
+The definition of personal data are not only about data that you can use yourself for identifying someone, but also about data that can be used by someone else for identifying someone.
 This is what we call indirect traceability.

 Apart from this, the purpose of tracking cookies is actually to track the behaviour of a specific individual on the Internet.
 And based on this Internet behaviour, to treat this individual differently.